PicoCreator/2nd-brain/A - TechTalkCTO/P - RWKV Musings/Introducing RWKV/Introducing RWKV - an alternative to transformers - and why alternatives matter.md

 ---

-> Disclosure: I am a code contributor to the RWKV project, and an active member in their community.
+> Disclosure: I am a code contributor to the RWKV project, and an active member in the community.
 >
-> However it does not mean I view this as the final answer, even if in the future where "Linear Transformers" beat out traditional "Transformer" networks, research into alternatives is still important for healthy ecosystem development.
+> However it does not mean I view RWKV as the final answer, even if in the future where "Linear Transformers" beat out traditional "Transformer" networks in the future, research into alternatives is still important for healthy ecosystem development.
 >
+> I strongly believe there is no such thing as "one architecture to rule them all"
+>
 > Additionally, i am aware there has since been developments like TransformerXL to more efficiently scale transformers, somewhere between quadratic cost, and linear cost.
+However with very limited known implementation of this method in public, it is hard for me to evaluate its pros and cons.